awsmug/wp-devops/Readme.md

 The scripts are tested on Mac OSX.
 If you have informations or issues on other systems, please report on [Github](https://github.com/awsmug/wp-devops/issues).

+## Roadmap

+We want to add further functionalities to the project which helps your on developing.
+Further options we want to add:

+- Codeception (for unit-testing and user testing)